Phitsanulok Phitsanulok Province, Thailand Travel Guide

 Consult a healthcare professional well in advance of your travel.

-Phitsanulok offers medical treatment at Buddhachinaraj Phitsanulok Hospital (government), Phitsanulok Hospital (private), and Bangkok Hospital Phitsanulok (private, often English-speaking staff).
+Phitsanulok offers medical treatment at Buddhachinaraj Phitsanulok Hospital (government), Phitsanulok Hospital (private), and Bangkok Hospital Phitsanulok (private, often English-personnel who speak).

 Pharmacies are widely available, many pharmacists speak some English.